TheRatest/openfortress-plugins/README.md

 ## Installation
-1. Compile the plugins using a SourcePawn compiler (there should be one or more in /addons/sourcemod/scripting)
+1. Compile the plugins using a SourcePawn compiler (there should be one or more in /addons/sourcemod/scripting) OR
+1. Download the compiled plugins from releases
-2. Put them in your server plugins folder (/addons/sourcemod/plugins)
+3. Put them in your server plugins folder (/addons/sourcemod/plugins)
-3. Verify that they're loaded on the server using "sm plugins list"
+4. Verify that they're loaded on the server using "sm plugins list"